Jamdoog/ansible-telegraf/README.md

 	REMOTE_PASSWORD: "password"
 The remote InfluxDB Password

-  TEMPLATE: "telegraf.conf"
-The template file you would like to deploy.
-This should represent a valid telegraf configuration file, with modifications for the above variables.

   SATELLITE_SUBSCRIPTION: true/false
 Don't install from public repository on RHEL if this variable is present.